val-town/val-town-blog/src/content/blog/val-town-newsletter-15.md

 TODO:
 - link to the discussion (can't find the discussion)
 - and the discord announcement? https://discord.com/channels/1020432421243592714/1020432421243592717/1201996373013319690
 - Add a fancy graph comparing before-and-after.
 Maybe in a style of Chrome dev tools network tab timimg?
-(Tom?)

 ### ⏲️ Running tasks after returning the HTTP response